SergeCaron/SetUpOEMRecovery/README.md

 # Recover.CMD

+## Purpose:

+Configure at runtime the target system in order to access the network and optionnaly perform a Bare Metal Restore.

+## Operation

 Upon successful booting, the Windows Recovery Environment menu is displayed.
 At a minimum, troubleshooting options are always available:

 ![Option_1](Ressources/Option_Troubleshoot.jpg)